Success Stories

 Outcome:

-In 2013, Alliance for the Chesapeake Bay, Green Infrastructure Center, and James River Association partnered with the City of Richmond to restore stream banks and install a forested buffer along Albro Creek in Richmond’s Bellemeade Park.
+In 2013, after planning and outreach to the community and other stakeholders, the Alliance for the Chesapeake Bay, Green Infrastructure Center, and the James River Association partnered with the City of Richmond to restore the Creek’s streambanks and install a forested buffer.
 A bioswale – a strip of land with permeable fill and plantings, designed to catch and filter rainwater runoff – was also installed to manage neighborhood stormwater and reduce pollution entering the creek.

 Forty-four native riparian trees and dozens of shrubs were planted by the Green Infrastructure Center to build the stream buffer along Albro Creek.
 Several hundred more saplings were planted by the Alliance for the Chesapeake Bay.
+The buffer and other park planning were coordinated with the surrounding community to ensure that the newly restored creek and features were visible, and that the park was open, safe, and accessible.

 Buffer restoration and water runoff management have transformed a key community green space.